Skip to Main Content

 • If your employer gives you a company credit card, you’ll want to make sure you understand your company’s use policy to avoid exceeding limits or making unauthorized purchases.

-• Save your receipts and any written purchase authorizations you receive from a supervisor, and make sure to submit expense reports promptly.
+• Save your receipts and any written purchase authorizations you receive from a supervisor, and submit expense reports promptly.

 • Keep a personal card with you as a backup — and if you do accidentally use a business card for a personal purchase, repay the charge and tell your employer immediately.

-Your company just gave you a credit card to use for job-related expenses.
-That can make daily life and business travel a lot more convenient.
+Your company has just issued you a credit card for job-related expenses.
+This can make daily life and business travel a lot more convenient.
 At the same time, it’s important to make sure you use the card in the way your employer intends.

 That starts with understanding how corporate cards work, as well as your employer’s company card policy.
-If you work for a small business, you may be added as an authorized user to your employer’s business card, which works a bit differently.
-In that case, the card you’re given to use may function more like a personal credit card, not a corporate card.
+If you work for a small business, you may be added as an authorized user on your employer’s business card, which works a bit differently.
+In that case, the card you’re given to use may function more like a personal credit card rather than corporate card.

 5 ways to use your company credit card responsibly